“Oh, the places you’ll go!” – Dr Seuss

 As it happened, I had no issues at all with Ziggy and spent a warm and comfortable night.
 I therefore decided that I did not need to stay the extra night and booked out of the campsite in order to head for my daughter’s place in Billing, Northampton.

 WOW!!
 That first few miles on the motorway were REALLY scary!!
 It’s been a long time since I have driven a large vehicle and there were roadworks on the M6 (I think).
-They had narrowed the lanes.
-I was the slowest vehicle on the road, so when a truck came past, it felt like I could touch it.
+They had narrowed the lanes and I was the slowest vehicle on the road, so when a truck came past, it felt like I could touch it.
 It seemed SO close AND I was on the Left Hand Side as Ziggy is a LHD vehicle.
 When I eventually overtook a couple of trucks going uphill, it was even worse!!
 I could see (out of the corner of my eye), the truck wing mirrors almost touching mine.
-Anyway, I am here to tell the tale.
-So not SO bad.
-I arrived at Kerril’s house and parked on her drive, next to their Swift camper.
+Anyway, I am here to tell the tale, so not SO bad.
+I arrived at Kerril’s (daughter) house and parked on her drive, next to their Swift camper.
 I stayed there for a few days and then headed off for the Portsmouth to Bilbao ferry.

 The ferry docked in Bilbao at 07:00 hrs in the morning, so I had a whole day of driving to get as far as possible.
 I stopped on a very nice Aire just south of Madrid, which I made easily within the day, even though the camper limit on the motorways is on 90KPH.
-Fines here in Spain are hefty and as a pensioner, I can no longer afford a fine in exchange for getting to my destination slightly faster.
+Fines here in Spain are hefty and as a pensioner, I can no longer afford to risk a fine in exchange for getting to my destination slightly faster.
 I think I only saw TWO campers in the whole journey down to Torre del Mar, So I have no idea where all the other campers from the ship had gone. <Bemused>